 We do van trips between March and September (shopping trips, dining out, entertainment, botanical gardens, tourist or educational sights, Crawdad’s games) to name a few.

-Plenty of people enjoy card & board games, and Wii bowling if you choose.
+Plenty of people enjoy card & board games if you choose.

 Each month we host a $5 catered Birthday lunch with groups being able to reserve a table.

 Monday mornings the Musicians’ Jam fills the center with Blue Grass and Gospel!